What is a First MTP Joint Replacement?

 Can I play sports after first MTP joint replacement?

-Strenuous physical activity such as running, jumping and rock climbing is thought to lead to early failure of the procedure.
-Light activity, such as walking and cycling,
+Strenuous physical activity such as running, jumping, and rock climbing is thought to lead to early failure of the procedure.
+Light activity, such as walking and cycling, can be

 Will first MTP joint replacement improve my range of motion?